-As a perfectionist you are likely to be very familiar with feelings and self judgements of ‘never being good enough’.
-At its worst, perfectionism denies you the joys of accomplishment and the security of self acceptance.
+As a perfectionist you are likely to be very familiar with feelings of ‘never being good enough’.
+You probably have a pattern of negative and harsh self judgement.
+At its worst, perfectionism denies you the security and power of self acceptance.
+Holding yourself to perfection can deny you the joys of accomplishment.
 It can prevent you from being able to feel at peace or to truly relax.
-Not surprisingly, if you constantly expect perfection from yourself and others, disappointments, frustration and anger frequently arise.
+Not surprisingly, to constantly expect perfection from yourself and others sets you up for continual disappointments.
+Frustration and anger frequently arise.

 “Sonia” sought help for extreme stress and anxiety.
-Exquisitely beautiful, Sonia was a successful model however the pressures of her impossibly high expectations to ‘always be perfect’ brought her to the edge of a breakdown.
+Exquisitely beautiful, Sonia was a highly successful model.
+However her private inner world was a torment of constant fear and pressure.
+Her impossibly high expectations of ‘I must always be perfect’ brought her to the edge of a breakdown.
 Her self image was distorted such that she could not see herself as others saw her.
-She lived in fear of people seeing her as she saw herself and fear of her partner leaving her if she did not maintain her own strict expectations of herself.
+She lived in fear of people seeing her as she saw herself.
+She was terrified her partner would leave her if she did not maintain her own strict expectations of herself.
+It was exhausting.